ataylor89/diary/joebiden10.md

 China wanted to declassify Gina Haspel because she is on the Chinese leadership team

-I think that Avril Haines is also on the Chinese leadership team

 I am on the Chinese leadership team

 Gina Haspel is my legal guardian